-Legacy income has grown significantly, especially since 2011/12 from £1.8 billion in 2011/12 to £2.6 billion in 2016/17.
-The number of charities reporting legacy income has also increased: from 1,679 organisations in 2007/08 to 2,579 organisations in 2016/17 (please note that part of this rise is due to the increased number of charities reporting legacy income as the number of charities with income greater than £500,000 generally increases year on year).
-Just over one in five charities receive legacy income (where the total income exceeds £500,000).
+Legacy income has grown significantly, especially since 2011/12 from £1.8 billion to £3.4 billion in 2017/18.
+The number of charities reporting legacy income has also increased from 1,659 organisations in 2007/08 to 2,729 organisations in 2017/18.
+Part of this rise is due to the increased number of charities reporting legacy income, as the number of charities with income greater than £500k generally increases year-on-year.
+Just over one in five charities receive legacy income, where the total income exceeds £500,000.